wrap very tightly in cloth, as a baby

 Although the Latin "genu" means "knee" and "flectere" means "to bend", a person does not have to bend a knee to show a respectful or servile attitude.
 Like the girls in the example sentence, she can use her eyes to genuflect.

 She never had to search for anybody to eat with in the cafeteria—they flocked to the table of her choice, where she opened

 fastidious lunches, shaming our jelly-stained bread with egg-salad sandwiches cut into four dainty squares, pink-frosted cupcakes, stocks of celery and carrots, proud, dark apples.

-a sensory system located in structures of the inner ear that registers the orientation of the head
+a sensory system that registers the orientation of the head

 We looked hard for flaws to restore our

 equilibrium, but had to be content at first with uglying up her name, changing Maureen Peal to Meringue Pie.